 My entire professional career thus far has been in the Catholic Church, working as a Pastoral Associate, as a Coordinator of Children’s Catechesis and then back to Pastoral Associate.
 I have written prescripts for RealFaith TV, write blogs for Catholic365, Geekdom House and Peanut Butter and Grace and am periodically commissioned to do presentations for local parishes and diocesan offices for catechists and pastoral ministers, as well as having served on several Diocesan committees.
 I have a B.A. in Religious Studies with a minor in English Literature from Georgian Court University and an M.A. in Pastoral Ministry from Boston College.

 I write about whatever interests me; so it could be about anything–but it’s usually in the context of my faith because I am, by nature, a catechist.
 I hope that something I write will make sense to someone, and perhaps even make a positive impact.
-Please look for by book “Comic Con Christianity” which will be published by Paulist Press sometime near the Spring of 2018.
+Please look for by book “Comic Con Christianity” which is published by Paulist Press and available on their website, or on Amazon.